EJJudd/PhanSST/ReadMe.md

 This repository contains the PhanSST Database of paleo-sea surface temperature (SST) proxy data spanning the Phanerozoic Eon and is associated with the
 manuscript:

-*The PhanSST global database of Phanerozoic sea surface temperature proxy data* (Judd et al., submitted, Scientific Data).
+*The PhanSST global database of Phanerozoic sea surface temperature proxy data* (Judd et al., accepted, Scientific Data).

 Please refer to this manuscript for additional information and cite it when using data from the PhanSST database.